adamthewilliam/UbuntuHomeServer/README.md

 This command simply mounts your drive to a given directory.
 The parameters uid and gid are providing the user and group with permissions to read/write on the mount.
 This is crucial for Radarr, Sonarr, bazarr and prowlarr to work!

 `sudo mount -t exfat -o defaults,uid=1000,gid=1000 /dev/sda2 /mnt/media/media-server`

+## Setup Directory Structure ##

+Using the above sections on the desired directory structure go and create it.
+The command to create directories is `mkdir {directory}` or `sudo mkdir {directory}`.
+For example, I could whilst inside `/mnt/media/media-server` I could run the following command `sudo mkdir data/downloads`

+## Setup .env file ##

+Whilst inside the root of the docker directory `/docker` run the following commands one by one: `touch .env`, `sudo chown root:root .env`, `sudo chmod 600 .env`.
+This command creates a .env file at the root.
+To edit the .env file run the following command `sudo nano ~/docker/.env` and input the environment variables provided in the example file with whatever changes you want to make.

+## Running Docker Compose ##

+At this point, you should be ready to run docker-compose with the following command whilst inside the root of the docker directory `docker compose up -d` or `sudo docker compose up -d`.

 ## Useful Links  ##